lordliason/TaskOrgApp/README.md

 **Can't add tasks?**
 - Make sure you ran the `setup.sql` script in Supabase
 - Check browser console for errors (F12 → Console)

+**API key errors in chat?**
+- OpenAI API key not configured properly
+- Check that the key is valid and has credits remaining
+- For production: Ensure `OPENAI_API_KEY` is set in Vercel environment variables
+- For local development: Check that `config.js` contains a valid key (never commit this!)

 **Forgot password?**
 - Clear your browser's localStorage, or